 I discovered that the best way to get around Phnom Penh is to jump on the back of a motorcycle.
 For the most part, local drivers are very good and you also catch a cool breeze while you’re riding.
 I prefer motorcycles over tuk-tuks.
 At first I thought they looked dangerous, but on city streets, they really aren’t.

 Hanging with Tourists

-Have been going out to explore the city every morning and by early afternoon I’m exhausted and end up along the river where all tourists are sitting at outside cafes.
-Each day I tell myself I’m not going to end up hanging with the tourists again and each day (so far) I’ve ended up there.
+Have been going out to explore the city every morning and by early afternoon I’m exhausted and end up along the river where tourists are sitting at outside cafes.
+Each day, I tell myself I’m not going to end up hanging with the tourists again and each day (so far) I’ve ended up there.

-I’ve also enjoyed the Foreign Correspondents Club which is on the second floor of a large French Colonial building right on the Mekong River.
-It has a large veranda with floor to ceiling windows open to the outside facing the river.
-The views are great and the people interesting.
+I’ve also enjoyed the FCC – Phnom Penh Foreign Correspondents Club – which is on the second floor of a French Colonial building along the Mekong River.
+It has a large veranda facing the river with floor to ceiling windows open to the outside.
+The views are great, and the people interesting.

 I met two guys from the US there, and we had dinner one night.
 They’re old friends who went to college together – one from Seattle, the other Denver.
 They were fun and had visited Myanmar before Cambodia where they saw Hilary Clinton as she was passing through.
 They returned home this morning after several weeks of traveling.

 On the way back to my hotel I decided to stop for a massage at Chatharith Seeing Hand Massage.
 The masseuses are blind and use the Amma shiatsu massage method.
 I had an amazing one-hour massage which cost only $7.
 I left a generous gratuity.
 It was another interesting day!